iqbalabd/iqbalabd.github.io/content/Python and PyCons/a-step-closer-to-the-future-for-the-psf-2023-en.md

 If you're reading this and thinking, "I want to help", go on over to the list of [active Workgroups that the PSF has](https://www.python.org/psf/workgroups/) and find a WG that interests you most.

 As it is though, I am excited to see the new Board for this year and wish them all the best.
 Hopefully, we'll get to meet again at the next PyCon somewhere.

+# Updates 2023-07-06

+After putting out the above post, I received [a comment from C.A.M Gerlach](https://discuss.python.org/t/psf-board-election-dates-for-2023/26699/29/) about how I'm misinterpreting the numbers of the election results.

+The main point is that starting from the 2023 elections, [how "eligible voter" is counted has changed](https://discuss.python.org/t/important-affirm-your-psf-membership-voting-status/27502/).
+This is because the PSF needs to protect its quorum to satisfy its bylaws.
+In the past, this was not enforced due to technical reasons.

+Before 2023, I have personally taken the number of eligible voters as a proxy to gauge participation in the community, through registrations as Fellows, Managing, Supporting and Contributing Members.
+This is the most important number, at least for me regardless of actual participation in the election itself.
+Because how we count the number of "eligible voters" has changed, using this number as the proxy for participation is no longer valid.
+The decrease in 40% YoY vs. 2022 of people voting, as it is, doesn't mean anything as we're not comparing to the same thing.

+There is also good news.
+C.A.M Gerlach also pointed out data which I did not look at: The cumulative increase in the absolute number of people voting. **It has increased 33% from 460 in 2020 to 614 in 2023.** .
+We are getting more people involved, at least where the election is concerned, and voting for a more diverse group of people, at least from what we see in the 2023 elections.

+I would like to believe that, the work done by me and my compatriots in the D&I WG as also those from within my APAC/Asia community contributed in part to this.

+I'm leaving the original article I wrote above as it is so that it will be beneficial in the future if I need to do a _diff_ on what and why I wrote and thought about something.